cutthroat78/Leaving-Cert-Notes/subjects/business/unit-5/17-the-market-mix.md

 #### Benefits of Branding for a Consumer

 - Gives confidence and peace of mind
-    - When a consumer chooses a recognised brand, they might pay more for it, but feel more conﬁdence in the brand.
+    - When a consumer chooses a recognised brand, they might pay more for it, but feel more confidence in the brand.
 The consumer might think it is safer to choose a well-known brand when buying an expensive item or a new type of good they have not used before
         - A consumer might be happier to pay more for an Apple iPhone than a Sony mobile phone, as they know Apple is a popular brand in that market, so they would not worry as much about their decision to spend a lot of money
 - Helps to judge a product
-    - Brands help consumers to judge the expected quality or performance of diﬀerent options.
+    - Brands help consumers to judge the expected quality or performance of different options.
 They can use branding to judge how long a product might last or if it is value for money.
-The country in which a brand is produced could also inﬂuence the consumer
+The country in which a brand is produced could also influence the consumer
         - Parma ham from Italy might be seen as superior to other hams, or French perfume superior to that of other countries
 - Makes it easier to choose
     - A consumer is faced with so many decisions in a grocery or retail store.
 Easily recognisable logos and packaging can make decisions more straightforward, as certain brands are associated with a positive value, characteristic or position